-Lee B. Foster II

-Mr. Foster, age 48, has been President, Chief Executive Officer and a director of the Company since 1990.
-He served as Executive Vice President-Operations from December 1989 until May 1990 and as Vice President-Tubular Products from October 1987 through November 1989.
-Mr. Foster is a nephew by marriage of Milton Porter, a director of the Company.
+Lee B. Foster II Mr. Foster, age 49, has been President, Chief Executive Officer and a director of the Company since 1990.
+John W. Puth Mr. Puth, age 67, has been a director of the Company since 1977.

-Milton Porter

-Mr. Porter, age 84, has been a director of the Company since 1958.
-Mr. Porter is Chairman of the Board and Chief Executive Officer of Foster Industries, Inc., an investment company.
-Mr. Porter is an uncle, by marriage, of Lee B. Foster II.

-John W. Puth

-Mr. Puth, age 66, has been a director of the Company since 1977.
 He has been President of J.W.
-Puth Associates since 1988.
-He also has served as Chairman of the Board of American Lantern Company, a manufacturer of lighting fixtures, since 1989.
-Mr. Puth is a director of Lindberg Corporation (industrial heat treating), System Software Assoc. (development and sale of software), TNT Freightways, Inc. (carrier), Allied Products Corp. (manufacturer of industrial products), and A.M.
+Puth Associates, a management consulting company, since 1988.
+Mr. Puth is a director of Lindberg Corporation (industrial heat treating), Brockway Standard (a container manufacturer), System Software Assoc. (development and sale of software), TNT Freightways, Inc. (carrier), Allied Products Corp. (manufacturer of industrial products), and A.M.
 Castle & Co. (metals distributor).

-Richard L. Shaw

-Mr. Shaw, age 67, has been a director of the Company since 1992.
+William H. Rackoff Mr. Rackoff, age 47, was nominated as a candidate for the Board of Directors in March 1996.
+Mr. Rackoff has been President of ASKO, INC, which designs, engineers and manufactures specialty precision tools for the metalworking industry since 1981 and became Chief Executive Officer of ASKO, INC in 1995.
+Richard L. Shaw Mr. Shaw, age 68, has been a director of the Company since 1992.
 He has served as Chairman of the Board of Michael Baker Corporation, an engineering and construction company, since 1991.
 Mr. Shaw was Chief Executive Officer of Michael Baker Corporation from 1984 until May 1992 and from September 1993 until October 1994.

-James W. Wilcock

-Mr. Wilcock, age 77, has been a director of the Company since 1983 and Chairman of the Board since 1990.
-Mr. Wilcock is currently an independent management consultant and Chairman of the Board of Monitor Group, Inc. (gas analyzers and monitors).
+James W. Wilcock Mr. Wilcock, age 78, has been a director of the Company since 1983 and Chairman of the Board since 1990.
+Mr. Wilcock was Chairman of the Board and Chief Executive Officer of Monitor Group, Inc. (manufacturer of mass spectrometers) from 1990 to 1995.
+Mr. Wilcock is a director of Copperweld Corp. (manufacturer of steel tubing and bi-metal products) and Immuno Therapy Corp. (medical research and development).

 The foregoing nominees were nominated by the Board of Directors and have expressed their willingness to serve as directors if elected.
-However, should any of such persons be unavailable for election, the proxies will be voted for such substitute nominee or nominees as may be chosen by the Board of Directors, or the number of directors may be reduced by appropriate action of the Board.
+However, should any of such persons be unavailable for election, the proxies (except for proxies that withhold authority to vote for directors) will be voted for such substitute nominee or nominees as may be chosen by the Board of Directors, or the number of directors may be reduced by appropriate action of the Board.